tus/tus-resumable-upload-protocol/protocol.md

 `413 Request Entity Too Large` status code.

-If an upload contains additional metadata responses to `HEAD` requests against these uploads MUST include the `Metadata` header and its value as sent in the upload creation request.
+If an upload contains additional metadata responses to `HEAD` requests against these uploads MUST include the `Upload-Metadata` header and its value as sent in the upload creation request.

 The Server MUST acknowledge a successful upload creation request with a `201